noelc-s/noelc-s.github.io/index.md

 </style>
 </head>

-PhD Student in
-<a href="http://www.cms.caltech.edu/academics/grad_cds">Control and Dynamical Systems</a> at Caltech

-At the moment, I'm very excited about the underlying structure of optimal control, and how it can be used to synthesize agile behaviors for legged systems.
-I am also interested in the theory of hierarchical control, and the use of control architectures as a means of improving the efficiency, feasibility, and generalizability of autonomy stacks.
-Please feel free to reach me over email (noelcs [at] caltech [dot] edu) if these are similarly of interest to you.

-<a href="{{ site.baseurl }}/research/2024/10/21/ResearchOverview/">Research Overview</a>
+Hi, I'm Noel Csomay-Shanklin.
+I'm currently finishing my PhD in Control and Dynamical Systems at Caltech and am <b>on the job market</b>.
+I’m excited to join a team and help develop the next generation of agile robotic systems.
+My research is centered around <b>hierarchical</b> and <b>optimization-based control</b> strategies that enable dynamic behaviors for <b>legged robots</b>.

+Known among my peers for getting things to work on hardware, I pride myself in leveraging my hands-on expertise to bring theory into practice.
+For more information about my research, check out this <a href="{{ site.baseurl }}/research/2024/10/21/ResearchOverview/">Research Overview</a>, or see my <a href="{{ site.baseurl }}/img/Noel_Csomay-Shanklin_CV.pdf">Curriculum Vitae</a>.
+Please feel free to reach out at noelcs [at] caltech [dot] edu to discuss my research or potential work opportunities.

 <div class="image">
  <iframe width="420" height="236"